No one likes EPS Cooler Boxes, especially your customers!

 While these alternatives are painted as eco-friendly, they strap consumers with a mix of materials and no clear directives on proper disposal.

 The Renewliner Solution

 The Renewliner is packed flat to save storage space.
 Simply push it into your box, pack and seal as normal.
-Your customer can toss the carton in the paper bin and the Renewliner in the plastic bin.
+Your customer can toss the carton in the paper recycling bin and the Renewliner in the plastic recycling bin.
 Custom printing and sizing available.

 Polyester (PET) Fiber

 Sourced almost entirely (85 percent or more) from recycled bottles, PET fiber insulation is resilient, weighs virtually nothing, and is fully curb-side recyclable.
 It can be provided cut and custom-printed in whatever size you need, always taking up less room in delivery trucks and your valuable storage space.